 Words are not neutral.
 They either tear down or build up.
 They are either hurtful or helpful.
-It makes me sad that I’ve let my hurtful words toward my wife and children pass through this filter all too often.
+[Tweet This] It makes me sad that I’ve let my hurtful words toward my wife and children pass through this filter all too often.

 Growing up, my dad stressed to me the importance of confidentiality.
 If someone tells me something in confidence, my job is to make sure I don’t ever mention it to another person.

 You’ve heard this one before, but it’s always worth remembering.
 We should always honor other people whether they are with us or not.

 Truth trumps all.
 If it’s not true, don’t say it.

 Many of us have struggled with one or more of these filters.
 And, of course, none of us regularly pass our words through all of them.
-But, these filters will hopefully guard our tongues from speaking evil and, instead, give us the freedom to speak good into people’s lives.
+But, these filters will hopefully guard our tongues against speaking evil and, instead, give us the freedom to speak good into people’s lives.